 - Andy Dai as Sam.
 The minute I heard ‘Sam’, it reminded me of his role in this old series called Exchanging Couples (OR something like that), because he was also named Sam in there (and the fact that his wife/later ex-wife in there worked at a radio station as well made it even more familiar).
 He was quite funny in here.
 So he was trying to be serious and at times appearing quite arrogant–as most bosses were allowed to.
 But it made it even funnier that he thought they were supposed to worship him yet they were just conning him at times.

 - Joe Junior as Dr. Dylan.
 The person driving the whole ‘rock and roll’ theme forward in here.
-Though the rest of them were there with their goth look and all, but I thought it wouldn’t be the same without his recounts of past events and his passionate talks about ‘rock and roll’ from time to time.
-They definitely needed a respected elder to point them into the right direction or telling them to go with the music, etc. His talk about life wasn’t cheesy either but it made sense, incorporating into the overall theme itself.
+Though the rest of them were there with their goth look and all, I thought it wouldn’t be the same without his recounts of past events and his passionate talks about ‘rock and roll’ from time to time.
+They definitely needed a respected elder to point them in the right direction or telling them to go with the music, etc. His talk about life wasn’t cheesy either but it made sense, incorporating into the overall theme itself.

 - Rachel Kan as Daisy.
 Sort of a double-faced person, but I don’t blame her since she was quite witty with her comments (even if it was mostly through sarcasm).
-And the other reason of being bitter was having to cover for Emma just because Sam wanted to score points with Emma.
+And the other reason for being bitter was having to cover for Emma just because Sam wanted to score points with Emma.

 - Catherine Chau as Mabel.
 Almost didn’t recognize her.
 Maybe it was because of the image.
 It was all right I guess, fitting in with her character and making her sort of wild along with the other two.
 It was kind of random that she got together with Arthur at one point (since Arthur claimed to really love Yan, so much for it).